Genivia/ugrep-indexer/README.md

 user feedback.
 Regardless, this implementation has been extensively tested for correctness.*

-[ugrep](https://github.com/Genivia/ugrep) is a grep-compatible ultra fast file searcher that supports index-based searching as of v3.12.5.
+[ugrep](https://github.com/Genivia/ugrep) is a grep-compatible fast file searcher that supports index-based searching as of v3.12.5.

 Index-based search can be significantly faster on slow file systems and when